Creating HTML Elements and Setting Attributes

 The Element.setAttribute

-Setting Attributes for an HTML Element
+Setting Attributes on an HTML Element

-const newButton = document.createElement('Button');
+const newButton = document.createElement('button');

-newButton.setAttribute('id', 'specialButton'); // Setting the id attribute
+newButton.setAttribute('id', 'specialButton'); // Set the id attribute

-newButton.setAttribute('class', 'bigButton'); // Setting the class attribute
+newButton.setAttribute('class', 'bigButton'); // Set the class attribute

 // The button now has id="specialButton" and class="bigButton" attributes